axelarnetwork/axelar-core/pages/dev/gmp.md

 To call chain B from chain A and send some tokens along the way, the user needs to call `callContractWithToken` on the gateway of chain A, specifying:

-- The destination chain.
+- The destination chain: must an EVM chain from [Supported chains](../resources/supported).
-- The destination contract address to call.
+- The destination contract address: must implement the `IAxelarExecutable` interface defined in [IAxelarExecutable.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/src/interfaces/IAxelarExecutable.sol).
-- The payload to pass to the destination contract.
+- The payload `bytes` to pass to the destination contract.
-- The symbol of the token to transfer.
+- The symbol of the token to transfer: must be a supported asset [[Mainnet](../resources/mainnet) | [Testnet](../resources/testnet) | [Testnet-2](../resources/testnet-2)].
 - The amount of the token to transfer.

 As per snippet below.